 Importantly, it is our desire to support all of our students to become successful learners, confident and creative individuals, and active, informed citizens.
 Our Christian perspective underpins all aspects of learning with a focus on academic, spiritual, emotional, social and physical development.

 Junior Primary (Prep – Year 3) students develop their knowledge through both the formal curriculum, which includes the planned, taught and assessed learning of the students and the informal curriculum, inherent in the relationships, interactions, practices, processes, systems and structures that surround learning.
 Specialist staff instruct students in Languages, Health and Physical Education and the Arts.

 Upper Primary Curriculum

 The Upper Primary (Years 4 – 6) curriculum introduces an additional specialist lesson in Visual Arts.
 We acknowledge that no learning area exists on its own and it is, therefore, concerned with integration and the interrelationship between them.

 Middle Years Curriculum

 Students study core subjects and a range of electives in the Middle Years (Years 7 – 9).
-These span the Arts (Music, Dance, Art and Drama), Health and Physical Education and Technologies.
+These include the Arts (Music, Dance, Art and Drama), Health and Physical Education and Technologies.